 The building itself has been altered very little over the course of its history, with the exception of modern partitions being inserted.
 In 1998, after ten years of vacancy, Purcell Miller Tritton and Partners were commissioned to undertake a feasibility study and concluded that the building was suitable for conversion into a museum.
 The Ben Burgess Nelson Memorabilia collection set up an appeal to raise funds to provide a museum relating to the life and time of Horatio Lord Nelson at the building.
 HRH the Duke of Edinburgh was the foremost of the illustrious patrons of the appeal.
 In March 1999, GYPT purchased the building to refurbish it for use under lease to the Norfolk Nelson Museum, which opened in 2002.
 Unfortunately, funding issues and falling visitor numbers forced the museum to close in 2019.

-Thanks to generous funding from the National Lottery Heritage Fund and the Culture Recovery Fund, we are delighted to announce that GYPT is currently developing an exciting new offer for the building.
-The Yare Gallery will be a vibrant contemporary art gallery, showcasing local and national talent and providing a regional center for artistic excellence.
-We are hoping to open to the public in May 2021.
+Thanks to generous funding from the National Lottery Heritage Fund and the Culture Recovery Fund, we were able to launch The Yare Gallery in the building in May 2021.
+This is a vibrant art gallery, showcasing local and national talent and providing a regional center for artistic excellence.

 For more information, please visit the gallery website here.